 University Writing Center

-All UConn students are invited to visit the University Writing Center for individualized tutorials.
-The Writing Center staff includes talented and welcoming graduate and undergraduate students from across the humanities, social sciences, and sciences.
-They work with writers at any stage of the writing process, from exploring ideas to polishing final drafts.
-Their first priority is guiding each student’s revisions, so they frequently provide a sounding board for a writer’s ideas, arguments, analytical moves, and uses of evidence.
-They can also work with you on sentence-level concerns, but please note that they will not proofread for you; instead, they will help you become a better editor of your own work.
-You should come with a copy of the assignment you are working on, a current draft (or notes if you are not yet at the draft stage), and ideas about what you want out of a session.
-Tutorials run 45 minutes and are free.
+I encourage you to visit the University Writing Center for individualized tutorials.
+Their staff includes welcoming graduate and undergraduate students from across the humanities, social sciences, and sciences who will work with you at any stage of the writing process.
+Expect an active discussion about your ideas, arguments, organization, analytical moves, and uses of evidence.
+If you want to focus on sentence-level concerns, they do that too, but they won’t proofread for you; instead, they’ll help you become a better editor of your own work.
+You should come with a copy of the assignment, your current draft (if you have one), and ideas about what you want to get out of a session.
+Tutorials are available in person and online.
+They run 45 minutes and are free.
 You can drop in or make an appointment.
-For hours, locations, and more information, please go to writingcenter.uconn.edu.
+For details, see writingcenter.uconn.edu.

 Students With Disabilities

 Students who think that they may need accommodations because of a disability are encouraged to meet with me privately early in the semester.
 Students should also contact the Center for Students with Disabilities as soon as possible to verify their eligibility for reasonable accommodations.
 For more information, please go to http://www.csd.uconn.edu/.